thetechnocrat-dev/sequentify/README.md

 A web app to align DNA sequences ([Sequentify.com](http://sequentify.com/)).

-To run locally install docker-compose and then run the following command from the project folder:
+To run locally, install docker-compose and then run the following command from the project folder:

 $ docker-compose up -d